LGBTQ rights in Haiti: 2010 earthquake

-In the post-earthquake context, many LGBT people expressed a lack of confidence in the capacity and the willingness of the police to assure protection and adherence to the rule of law when it came to protecting LGBT people.
+In the post-earthquake context, many LGBTQ people expressed a lack of confidence in the capacity and the willingness of the police to assure protection and adherence to the rule of law when it came to protecting LGBTQ people.
 As a case study, a man interviewed said he was threatened and physically attacked for supposedly flirting with a man sitting across from him on a tap tap (local bus).
 When he found a nearby policeman, rather than explaining that he was being harassed as a result of his sexuality, he told the policeman that he had been a victim of theft because, he said, "I knew that [the police] would only help me if I told them that I had been robbed.
 If the police knew I was gay, they would have attacked me instead of the man who beat me."

 Another gay man interviewed by the IGLHRC reported that "My brother and I were having an argument.
 I went to the police looking for help.
 When my brother told them that I was masisi (gay), they slapped me and laughed.
 They beat me even worse than he did."

 A group of lesbian women interviewed by the IGLHRC reported that sexual violence and corrective rape were "definitely a problem" in the refugee camps after the earthquake.
 The rape of lesbians, gay men and transgender women in or near camps was documented.
 For example, a 24-year-old lesbian was brutally raped by eight men at the Champs de Mars camp.